tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 If the merge results in conflicts, I start by finding the merge base using the `git merge-base <tareget_branch> <current_branch>` command.
 As mentioned previously, the merge base is essentially the commit before the two branches forked.

 I then inspect the development history (since the branches diverged) for each file with merge conflicts.
-This helps me better understand (or simply remember!) each branches intent when modifying the file.
+This helps me better understand (or simply remember!) each branch's intent when modifying the file.

 I find that the most powerful command for this inspection is `git log --follow -p -- file`, which [shows the history of the file (including the history beyond renames) with diffs for each commit](http://stackoverflow.com/a/5493663/2793226).
 To inspect both the target branch and the current branch since they diverged (i.e. since the merge base), I use the following commands respectively: